esch3/book-club/README.md

 5. The user can then follow a link to a book's page, where the book's title, author, ISBN, year of publication, number of ratings, and average rating are displayed.
 6. Reviews are also displayed, and the user has the option of leaving at most one review and rating.
 7. The user can then either search for another book, or logout of the app.
+8. Developer's can access the Bookclub API by following the '/api/<isbn>', where book info will be returned in JSON format or a 404 error if the book is not found.

 # Contribute
 You can contribute to the page or add resources by following these <a href="https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md">contributing guideline</a>.
 Thanks!